Vietnam Itineraries: Suggestions by Local Experts

 If you're interested in the north of Vietnam, here's what your itinerary could look like:

-• Day 1-2: Hanoi: Discover the capital of Vietnam with its rich cultural and historical offerings.
+• Days 1-2: Hanoi: Discover the capital of Vietnam with its rich cultural and historical offerings.
 Here, immerse yourself in the lively cityscape where scooters zip past.
-Be sure to savor the famous Vietnamese street food, including the delightful beef noodles, in Hanoi's Old Quarter—representing the hub of gastronomy in the country Hanoi.
+Be sure to savor the famous pho (Vietnamese beef noodle soup) in Hanoi's Old Quarter, the country's gastronomic hub.

-• Day 3: Tam Coc: Make a day trip to the charming Tam Coc, also known as the hidden gem just south of Hanoi with picturesque scenery which will leave you amazed.
+• Day 3: Tam Coc: Make a day trip to the charming Tam Coc, often referred to as 'Halong Bay on land,' a hidden gem just south of Hanoi with picturesque scenery which will leave you amazed.
 Immerse yourself in its natural beauty, set amidst the surroundings of exquisite rice terraces and hill-tribe villages.

 • Day 4: Hanoi Spend another day discovering the varied offerings of Hanoi and its surroundings, before embarking on an epic overnight train journey to Hue.

-• Day 4-5: Sapa: Travel north to Sapa, a town renowned for its stunning landscapes and rich cultural diversity.
-Spend two days exploring terraced rice fields, visiting local markets, and meeting ethnic communities like the H’mong and Dao.
+• Day 5: Sapa: Travel north to Sapa, a town renowned for its stunning landscapes and rich cultural diversity.
+Spend a day exploring terraced rice fields, visiting local markets, and meeting ethnic communities like the Hmong and Dao.
 A trek to the Fansipan Peak or a guided village walk can be an exhilarating experience.
-Overnight stays in local homestays offer an authentic glimpse into the lifestyle of the region's indigenous people.
+Overnight stay in local homestays offer an authentic glimpse into the lifestyle of the region's indigenous people.

 • Day 6-7: Mai Chau: Next, head to the serene valley of Mai Chau.
 This area is known for its lush landscapes and ethnic minority groups, primarily the White Thai tribe.
 Spend your time here biking through rice paddies, exploring nearby caves, and enjoying traditional dance performances in the evenings.
 Mai Chau provides a perfect blend of cultural immersion and natural beauty.